NizarGhandri/Optimal_Portfolios/README.md

 ## Due date: 31st of January of 2022

-##  execution.ipynb
+##  execution_reinforcement_learning.ipynb
-In this notebook we find the performance of the equally weighted portfolio and the value weighted portfolio.
+In this notebook we find the performance of the equally weighted portfolio and the value weighted portfolio and the reinforcement learning methods.

 ## execute_mean_varaince.ipynb
 In this notebook we detail the process to computing the tangency portfolio using a rolling window and filtered and unfiltered covariance matrices.